metio/terraform-provider-k8s/docs/data-sources/rocketmq_apache_org_console_v1alpha1_manifest.md

-<a id="nestedatt--spec--console_deployment--spec--strategy--spec--dns_config"></a>
+<a id="nestedatt--spec--console_deployment--spec--template--spec--dns_config"></a>
-### Nested Schema for `spec.console_deployment.spec.strategy.spec.dns_config`
+### Nested Schema for `spec.console_deployment.spec.template.spec.dns_config`

 Optional:

 - `nameservers` (List of String) A list of DNS name server IP addresses.
 This will be appended to the base nameservers generated from DNSPolicy.
 Duplicated nameservers will be removed.
 - `options` (Attributes List) A list of DNS resolver options.
 This will be merged with the base options generated from DNSPolicy.
 Duplicated entries will be removed.
-Resolution options given in Options will override those that appear in the base DNSPolicy. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--options))
+Resolution options given in Options will override those that appear in the base DNSPolicy. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--dns_config--options))
 - `searches` (List of String) A list of DNS search domains for host-name lookup.
 This will be appended to the base search paths generated from DNSPolicy.
 Duplicated search paths will be removed.

-<a id="nestedatt--spec--console_deployment--spec--strategy--spec--volumes--options"></a>
+<a id="nestedatt--spec--console_deployment--spec--template--spec--dns_config--options"></a>
-### Nested Schema for `spec.console_deployment.spec.strategy.spec.volumes.options`
+### Nested Schema for `spec.console_deployment.spec.template.spec.dns_config.options`

 Optional: